Ashleyjv/Flixter/README.md

-# Project 2 - Flixter
+# Project 3 - Flixter (Part 2)

-Submitted by: Ashley Jojan Varghese
+Submitted by: Ashley Varghese

-Flixter is a movie browsing app that lets you browse through movies and click on them to view more information about it
+Flixter is an app that introduces networking and helps understand networking tools to get data from the Movie DB and display the data.

-Time spent: 8 hours hours spent in total
+Time spent: 20 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [Y] Users are able to see a customized app icon and launch screen
-- [Y] Your app should work for any screen size and orientation using AutoLayout constraints
+- [Y] Implement network call and table view to display a list of movies currently playing (title, description, image)
+- [Y] App has a collection view with the same list of movies
-- [Y] Displays at least 5 different movies in a table view
+- [Y] Uses a tab bar controller to switch between collection view and table view screens
-- [Y] Can tap into detail view of movie with a full description, backdrop image, and title

 The following **optional** features are implemented:

-- [Y] Unique UI changes, such as background, font/color changes, etc.
+- [ ] Make an additional network call to another end-point.
-- [ ] User implements a collection view
+- [ ] Allow users to scroll when context items are off-screen (table view implemention)
-- [ ] User implemenets tab bar controller with at least two screens

 The following **additional** features are implemented: